Ecological Health Rating

 |Elk River embayment||Poor||Poor||Good||Poor||Good*|

-Dissolved oxygen in 2017 rated “good” at the mid-reservoir location, “fair” at the forebay, and “poor” at the Elk River embayment.
-The lower ratings were due to low dissolved oxygen concentrations (<2 mg/L) in the lower water column during the summer.
+Dissolved oxygen in 2021 rated “good” at the mid-reservoir, “fair” at the forebay, and “poor” at the Elk River embayment location.
+The lower ratings were due to low dissolved oxygen concentrations (<2 mg/L) in the lower water column during summer.
 Dissolved oxygen has rated “good” at the mid-reservoir location in all previous years, but ratings have varied between “good”, “fair”, and “poor” at the forebay and embayment locations, primarily in response to reservoir flows.

-In 2017, chlorophyll rated “good” at the mid-reservoir and “poor” at the forebay and Elk River embayment locations because concentrations were elevated in most of the samples collected.
-Elevated chlorophyll concentrations are common on Wheeler Reservoir.
-Chlorophyll typically rates “poor” at the forebay and Elk River embayment, but ratings have varied between “good”, ”fair”, and “poor” at the mid-reservoir location.
+Chlorophyll rated “good” at the mid-reservoir and “poor” at the forebay and Elk River embayment locations because concentrations were elevated in most of the samples collected.
+Elevated chlorophyll concentrations are common for Wheeler Reservoir, but dry periods tend to result in even higher chlorophyll concentration by reducing flows through the reservoir and allowing more time for algae to utilize available nutrients.
+Chlorophyll typically rates “poor” at the forebay and Elk River embayment locations, but ratings have varied between “good”, ”fair”, and “poor” at the mid-reservoir.

-The fish assemblage in 2017 rated “good” at the four locations monitored.
+The fish assemblage in 2021 rated “good” at the four locations this indicator is monitored.
 Historically, the fish assemblage has rated “good” at the forebay and in the “good” to “fair” range at the other monitoring locations.
-In 2017, the number and variety of fish observed at each location were consistent with long-term averages, and fish health was assessed a “good” rating with low incidences of disease and parasites.
-A total of fifty-one species was observed reservoir-wide.
-Top carnivores (e.g., largemouth bass), benthic invertivores (species that feed primarily on bottom-dwelling insects) and intolerant species (species known to require good water quality conditions) were well represented at each location.
-Some of the more interesting species observed included bowfin, stripetail darter, and orange-spotted sunfish.
+In 2021, the number and variety of fish observed at each location were consistent with long-term averages.
+A total of fifty-one species were observed in 2021.
+Top carnivores (e.g., largemouth bass), benthic invertivores, and intolerant species (species known to require good water quality conditions) were well represented at each location.
+Some of the more interesting species included bowfin at the inflow location, and orangespotted sunfish, Tuscumbia darter, and stripetail darter at the mid-reservoir.
+Fish health was assessed a “good” rating at all locations except the inflow where instances of disease and parasites were slightly higher than desired.

-Consistent with most previous years, bottom life in 2017 rated “poor” at the forebay and Elk River embayment monitoring locations and “good” at the mid-reservoir and inflow.
-The lower ratings were due to relatively low population densities, predominantly composed of benthic invertebrates able to tolerate the low dissolved oxygen concentrations that developed along the reservoir bottom during summer.
+Consistent with most previous years, bottom life in 2021 rated “poor” at the forebay and Elk River embayment monitoring locations and “good” at the mid-reservoir and inflow.
+The “poor” ratings were due to relatively sparse populations, predominantly composed of animals able to tolerate the low dissolved oxygen concentrations that developed along the reservoir bottom during summer.

 TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
-The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Wheeler Reservoir, visit the Alabama Department of Public Health.
+The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
+For information on advisories currently in effect for Wheeler Reservoir, visit the Alabama Department of Public Health (ADPH) web page.